ramemes/short-and-memorable/README.md

 # short-and-memorable
-A repo to demonstrate GitHub to Northcoders
+A repo to demonstrate GitHub to Northcoders. mmm